vitiral/fiction-civboot/README.md

 ## License
-This is a purely creative and fictional work licensed soley to Garrett Berg, all rights reserved.
-To submit suggestions or edits you must agree to release your suggestions to be owned by Garrett Berg.
+This is a purely creative and fictional work licensed soley to Rett Berg, all rights reserved.
+To submit suggestions or edits you must agree to release your suggestions to be owned by Rett Berg.

 I hope to use this work as a possible income stream to support Civboot work, so improvements submited by you can hopefully help.
 If you wish to create work